On Twitter, limited number of characters spreading fake info - Sentinel Colorado

-Scientists examined more than 16,000 U.S. Twitter accounts and found that 16 of them — less than one-tenth of 1 percent — tweeted out roughly 80 percent of the misinformation masquerading as news, according to a study Thursday in the journal Science .
-About 99 percent of the Twitter users spread virtually no false information in the most intense part of the election year, said study co-author David Lazer, a Northeastern University political and computer science professor.
+Scientists examined more than 16,000 U.S. Twitter accounts and found that 16 of them — less than one-tenth of 1 percent — tweeted out nearly 80 percent of the misinformation masquerading as news, according to a study Thursday in the journal Science .
+About 99 percent of the Twitter users spread virtually no fake information in the most heated part of the election year, said study co-author David Lazer, a Northeastern University political and computer science professor.

 Spreading fake information “is taking place in a very seamy, but small, corner of Twitter,” Lazer said.